30 years in: Quo vadis generalized uncertainty principle?: Open problems

 While the latter term depends on the quantum state the system is in, it has been convincingly shown that, due to the additional factor of $\hbar^{-1},$ the resulting Poisson brackets either diverge (a meaningless result) or stay unmodified \cite{Casadio:2020rsj}.
 Thus, it appears that GUP effects necessarily dissolve in the classical limit.\footnote{The classical and quantum dynamics of the GUP have also been contrasted in the context of Koopmann-von Neumann mechanics \cite{Chashchina:2019uyt}.
 As a result, the classical version of the theory necessarily acquires a quantum nature, a contradiction that appears to corroborate the reasoning in \cite{Casadio:2020rsj}.
 However, this finding rests crucially on a somewhat idiosyncratic choice of modification of the underlying algebra whose quantum mechanical counterpart does not reproduce the well-known GUP-deformed dynamics.
 After accounting for this peculiarity, the effect disappears.}

 There are three important lessons to be drawn on the basis of this calculation: \begin{itemize} \item First, the classical limit is not the only regime of interest in quantum gravity phenomenology.
 If we, instead, take the relative-locality limit $G\rightarrow 0,$ $\hbar\rightarrow 0$ with $G/\hbar=\text{const},$\footnote{In other words, while the Planck mass $m_\text{P}$ continues to be a relevant constant, the Planck length $l_{\text{P}}$ goes to zero in the limit.} the corrections survive, eventually leading to modified Poisson brackets.
 As the name suggests, this viewpoint has been the subject of a number of studies in the context of doubly/deformed special relativity and relative locality \cite{Amelino-Camelia:2011lvm}.
 Importantly, this makes it impossible to apply the resulting modifications to gravitational physics or dynamics on curved backgrounds of the kind studied, for instance, in \cite{Wang:2010ct,Tkachuk:2012gyq,Ghosh:2013qra,Vagenas:2017fwa}. \item Second, the corrections to the algebra are of the order $c^{-3},$ \ie relativistic.
 Therefore, they \emph{a priori} should vanish when considering nonrelativistic quantum mechanics.
-More precisely, in the $1/c$-expansion of the Hamiltonian the modifying term should appear after the first relativistic corrections.
-Thus, the same reasoning that trivializes GUP corrections to classical problems would also render them meaningless in the nonrelativistic regime. \item Third, neither is the speed of light generally infinite, nor do Planck's and Newton's constants vanish in reality.
-Taking limits in one of the three dimensionful constants without considering the effect of the other two can lead to faulty conclusions.
-For phenomenological purposes, it can be sensible to consider QG corrections to classical or nonrelativistic dynamics even though they may only appear at higher orders in perturbative expansions of dimensionful fundamental constants as long as the effect can be distinguished from other, possibly much larger contributions. \end{itemize} We thus observe the complication of considering limits in different quantities at the same time.
-It can be well-motivated to study corrections to classical dynamics from Planck-scale suppressed effects, even though the interpretation is subtler then at the quantum level.
-However, classical objects are usually macroscopic, thus complicating the application of GUPs (see Sec. \ref{sec:FundConst}).
+More precisely, in the $1/c$-expansion of the Hamiltonian, the modifying term should appear after the first relativistic corrections.
+Thus, the same reasoning that trivializes GUP corrections to classical problems would also render them meaningless in the nonrelativistic regime.